smejdil/zabbix-edu/README.md

 ## Deploy zabbix servers on GCP

-This small project is used for install EDU servers with Zabbix 6.0 LTS on CentOS Stream release 9.
+This small project is used for install EDU servers with Zabbix 7.0 LTS on Ubuntu 24.04 LTS.

 ## Dependencies